 Performance art allows me to express myself in a interdisciplinary way bridging art, digital art, fashion design, music and technology.
 I design animated LED costumes that I wear for my performances where I sing, dance, tell fictive and personal stories, and interact with the public.

-I work in the field of performance art but also video, light, sculpture and voice installation for more than fifteen years.
+I work in the field of performance art but also video, light, sculpture and voice installation in Nature for more than twenty years.
 In the 2000’s, I developed a series of « box-performances » using video where I perform live hidden in enclosed spaces built and painted at the inside.
-My face filmed by different cameras were directly displayed on video monitors.
+My face was filmed by different cameras were directly displayed on video monitors.

 Geneviève Favre Petroff’s Lokum performance aimed squarely to evoke a neo-80s sensibility, with bright colorful lights blooming around a 60s-inspired minidress.
 With the flashing lights, and the round Martian helmet, Petroff achieves an effect that feels both familiar and otherworldly—a combination of the imagery of yesterday and the designs of the future we dream of.

 Brian McLellan (fashion critic, Toronto), 2012

-Carmine Love during Swiss Art Awards, Basel in 2000
+Carmine Love during Swiss Art Awards, Basel, 2000

 Why has nobody thought of this earlier?
 For years we were entangled in the debate on presence and representation, the dualism of live performance and mediated performance, the contradictions between the human body and technology.
 Geneviève Favre Petroff has cut the Gordian knot of performance art with her voice.